 - 1. Take away their survey and provide them with a word search as an alternative activity (if they prefer to read quietly or do their homework that's fine too) - 2.
 On the Data Collection Record, change the "Y" to an "N" in the student's "Consent received?" column.
 The student will be counted with any other students who have opted themselves out on the day of the survey; there is no need to single them out as one withdrawing consent midway. - 3.
-Tear up the student's questionnaire and consent form and discard it with papers to be shredded (if available at the school) or pack the questionnaire away to be brought back to LSHTM for secure disposal.
-If you do the latter, please write 'withdrawn' on the front of the students envelope before packing it away with the other surveys.
+Write 'withdrawn' on the survey envelope and the consent form.
+Try to make sure the student sees you do this.
+Pack the questionnaire away to be brought back to LSHTM for secure disposal.